WALL OF TEXT

 These narrative devices allow the barber to leave the barbershop, placing the familiar massage in an unfamiliar context, such as a playground, river or open field.
 There’s a curious link to pornography here, with the use of roleplay to engage viewers’ imagination.
 All the more, it doesn’t take itself too seriously, often remaining self-aware and rather camp.

-A nascent cinematic universe is forming and Asim is one of its most iconic characters.
+This is a nascent cinematic universe and Asim is one of its most iconic characters.
 Known for his theatrical performances and aggressive cracking, he has been likened to an “assassin” with his clients dubbed his “victims.”

 Asim and his friend Rintu have embraced this honorific, using it in video titles ("Killer asim barber ASMR massage"), thumbnails and even storylines.
 In this way, his videos become multi-genre, going beyond the sensory to encompass the dramatic and comedic.
 The cult of Asim is further evinced by a dedicated YouTube channel that remixes his videos into movie trailers and memes, an act equal parts parody and fan fiction.